jamesbachini/Rebalancing-Crypto-Portfolio-Model/README.md

 # Rebalancing Model For Bitcoin, Ethereum & USD Portfolios

+There's a full write up about this here: https://jamesbachini.com/rebalancing-portfolio/

 This code was used to try and find out how often I should be rebalancing a portfolio containing:

 40% USDC